jthomperoo/custom-pod-autoscaler/docs/user-guide/methods.md

 # Methods

 Methods specify how user logic should be called by the Custom Pod Autoscaler base program.
-Methods can be specified for metric gathering and evaluating.

 # shell